tips for pearls

 Cultured pearls.

 Cultured pearls are grown on farms all over the world.
-The mollusks need to be grown enough to accept the mother-of-pearl bead nucleus.
-The technician implants the bead through a surgical procedure.
-After the mollusks are returned to the water and remain until the pearl forms.
+The mollusks need to be developed enough to accept the mother-of-pearl bead nucleus.
+The technician implants the bead through a surgical procedure after the mollusks are returned to the water and remain until the pearl forms.

 That is why cultured pearls are different from natural ones.
 They are formed with human intervention.

 Tips for pearls.
-Cultured pearls are considered real pearls.
+Cultured pearls are considered natural pearls.
 They are formed with the same process.

 The difference is the price between natural and cultured pearls.
-Although South Sea cultured pearls can be as much as US$100.000 per strand or even more depending on the size and quality.
+However, South Sea cultured pearls can be as much as US$ 100,000 per strand or even more, depending on the size and quality.

 Tips for pearls.
 Different types of cultured pearls.

-Different types of oysters produce different types of pearls colors, sizes, and shapes.
+Different types of oysters produce various pearls, colors, sizes, and shapes.

 Also, they are saltwater and freshwater pearls.